alikaragoz/alikaragoz.net/README.md

 You only need to put images in the same folder as `post.command` and double click on it.
 **Note:** Before using this script, open it and edit the variables inside accordingly to your preferences.

+## Reminder
+I've included the logos of my own website in this repository, please do not use them if you are planning to use this photoblog engine.
+Thanks!

 ##Todo
 - Better management of images